omegaml/minibatch/CONTRIBUTING.md

 5. Make sure your code lints (run `$ make lint`).
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Apache 2.0 Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Appache 2.0](https://choosealicense.com/licenses/apache-2.0/) + "No Sell, Consulting Yes" License Condition that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/omegaml/minibatch/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/omegaml/minibatch/issues/new); it's that easy!